Tountoun/algos-in-java/README.md

 - Check whether a string is palindromic
 - Find the end point of a network
 - Find the optimal change
+- Find the closest number to zero in an array of negative and positive numbers